unforswearing/unforswearing/README.md

+I enjoy the challenge of manual programming.
 All code is in the public domain unless otherwise specified.